Gospel: John 3:13-17

 The cross is a symbol of Christ in the world.
 It communicates faith in the One who came to free us.
 And tells us of eternal life.
 It is more than a sign that identifies us as Christians.
 It is a sign that evangelizes.

 As Christians, we are to give the cross meaning.
 We are to communicate Christ to the world.
 We can only do that if Christ is at our core.
-Faith is more then assenting to the truth; it is allowing Christ to be with us, in us, and through us.
+Faith is more than assenting to the truth; it is allowing Christ to be with us, in us, and through us.
 Our challenge is to give the Lord Jesus this opportunity.

 How do you represent the cross and Christianity?
 How have you allowed God to use you?
 What meaning have you given the cross in your life?